RadialDevGroup/ombudsman/developer_lead/CLIENT_ONBOARDING.md

       - Pin links to relevant documentation such as the Project Briefing (located in [Google Drive>Customers](https://drive.google.com/drive/folders/1Zg5SIxUgW2cbQ_ZJGmIncIZOEJt4a34i)/<customer name>)
     - #projectname for client discussion (if client wishes to communicate via Slack).
 Be sure to invite the client as a single channel guest.
   -This should be set up by management
-- Email Client with information (see template below).
-This should not be done until after being contacted by the sales team and recieving confirmation that all NDAs and contracts have been finalized.
+- Email the client with information (see template below).
+This should not be done until the sales team has confirmed that NDAs and contracts have been finalized.
 - Schedule [Kickoff](https://github.com/RadialDevGroup/Policy/wiki/Project-Kickoff).
 This should be done after being contacted by sales and after sending the onboarding email.

 ## Client Onboarding Email Template